TsukiyamaChloe/Comparative-Semantic-Network-Analysis-of-AI-Governance-Discourses/README.md

 ### 🇪🇺 European Union: Centralized Market Gatekeeping
 * **Hub-and-Spoke Topology:** The EU network shows a highly centralized structure anchored by three key nodes: **`High-Risk`**, **`AI System`**, and **`Product`**.
 * **Bureaucratic Density:** There is a high co-occurrence of compliance-related terminology, including **`Conformity Assessment`**, **`Standard`**, **`Notified Body`**, and **`Technical Documentation`**.
 * **Observation:** The structure mirrors industrial safety regulations, where "Fundamental Rights" are structurally linked to "Conformity," implying rights are protected through product standardization.
+The governance logic is Product Safety Regulation.
+An AI system is treated like a car or a toy; safety is achieved through rigorous documentation and pre-market certification (Notified Body, Technical Documentation).

 <div align="center">
   <img